RajdeepMajumder/RajdeepMajumder.github.io/README.md

 # rajdeep-rdm.github.io
-This is a little portfolio of mine with some important links to different sites I am available :)
+This is a little portfolio of mine with some important links to different sites I am available on :)